siemens/cmp-test-suite/tests_structured/Structure.md

 # resources.keywords
 Any possible todos are commeted with the sections or after the respective tests.
 The keywords are sorted by their functionality.
 Structural comments are indicated by the suffix "keywords".
-Overall structure is indicated by two hashtages infront of the comments and an explanation what the keywords for the upcoming sections are for.
+Overall structure is indicated by 4 hashtages infront of the comments and an explanation what the keywords for the upcoming sections are for.
 The structure is like this:
 - Set up keywords
     - Set Up Test Suite